tillbiskup/evedata/docs/architecture.rst

   Not clear whether this situation can actually occur, but if so, most probably in this case only one value should be contained in the data.
 See `#7688, note 11 <https://redmine.ahf.ptb.de/issues/7688#note-11>`_ for details.

 Furthermore, a requirement is that the original monitor data are retained when converting timestamps to position counts.
 This most probably means to create a new ``MeasureData`` object.
-Most probably, this is the case for additional ``OptionData`` and ``DeviceData`` classes as subclasses of ``MeasureData``.
+This is the case for the additional ``DeviceData`` class as subclass of ``MeasureData``.
 The next question: Where to place these new objects in the ``File`` class of the evefile.entities.file module?
 Alternatively: Would this be something outside the evefile subpackage, probably within the measurement subpackage?

 Converting MPSKIP scans into average detector channel